Swing Girls

-Swing Girls (スウィングガールズ, Suwingu Gāruzu) is a Japanese 2004 teen comedy film directed and co-written by Shinobu Yaguchi.
+Swing Girls (スウィングガールズ, Suwingu Gāruzu) is a 2004 Japanese coming-of-age teen musical comedy film co-written and directed by Shinobu Yaguchi.
 The plot follows a group of inept high school girls who form a big band.
 The cast includes Juri Ueno, Yuta Hiraoka, Shihori Kanjiya, Yuika Motokariya and Yukari Toyashima.
 The film ranked 8th at the Japanese box office in 2004, and won seven prizes at 28th Japan Academy Prize, including "Most Popular Film" and "Newcomer of the Year" for Yuta Hiraoka and Juri Ueno.

 Plot

-A class of schoolgirls are bored during their summer make-up class.
+A class of schoolgirls are bored during their summer make up class.
 When the school brass band leaves to perform at a baseball game without their bento lunches, Tomoko and the other girls persuade their math teacher, Mr. Ozawa, to let them deliver the lunches.
 On the train, the girls fall asleep after eating one of the lunches and miss their stop.
-They walk back to deliver the lunches to the band, but they have spoiled in the summer heat, and all but their cymbal player, Takuo Nakamura, who missed out on his meal, becomes sick.
+They walk back to deliver the bentos to the band, but they have spoiled in the summer heat, and all but their cymbal player, Takuo Nakamura, who missed out on his meal, fell ill.

 Takuo holds an audition for band replacements to play at an upcoming baseball game.
 Only three girls audition: two former members of a punk band, and the shy Kaori Sekiguchi.
 Takuo confronts the other girls, threatening to turn them in for the food poisoning in if they do not join.
 The girls have no musical experience and clown around with their instruments, except for Kaori.
 As they are several members short of a brass band, Takuo decides to turn the group into a big band and perform swing jazz.

 The girls train hard for the performance.
 Kaori's talent inspires the others, and they come to enjoy playing.
 However, on the day before the game, just as the girls have become confident, the brass band members recover and the girls are devastated.

 As the second school semester begins, Tomoko sells her family's PlayStation 2 along with her computer and its peripherals, and buys a used tenor saxophone, which she soon damages, breaking the low B-flat pad.
 While practicing, she discovers Takuo playing his keyboard and they share a short duet of Take the "A" Train.
 The members of the swing band gather at school and decide to buy their own instruments.
 The girls get supermarket jobs to earn money, but Tomoko and several others lose their wages when a cooking demonstration gets out of hand, triggering the store's fire sprinkler system.
-The remaining girls spend a day picking matsutake mushrooms, but are attacked by a boar; one of the girls accidentally kills it and they claim reward money, as the boar had been destroying crops.
+The remaining girls spend a day picking matsutake mushrooms, but are attacked by a boar; one of the girls accidentally stomps and crushes its skull.
+However, they claim reward money, as it had been destroying crops.
 With the money, the girls buy cheap, but damaged, instruments, and the two rockers convince their overly affectionate ex-boyfriends, who operate a wrecking yard, to repair them.